-Perhaps a necessary part of an adventure is an element of danger.
+Perhaps a necessary part of any adventure is an element of danger.
 Perhaps without that element, there can be no adventure.

-The “news” is an assault on my sense of safety.
-I am told of invisible “bugs” that want to harm me, of the diseased pound, the depressed economy, the impending floods, the risk of being penetrated by en eloquent youth’s cutting satire; or an errant youth’s thrusting blade—Do not, whatever you do, go out after dark.
-And this is all in my own country, in my own home town.
-This is not freedom.
-Here, I am in prison, and the guards at my door are called Fear.
-I feel them standing sentry over me.
-I needed a holiday from their oppressive counsel, and perhaps it was this that made me ignore the UK Embassy’s warning about terrorist activity in the Southern Philippines.
+The news told me of invisible “bugs” that wanted to harm me, of the depressed economy, the impending floods, the risk of being knifed by errant youths—Do not, whatever you do, go out after dark.
+And this was all in my own country, in my own home town.
+This was not freedom.
+Here, I was in prison, and the guards at my door were called Fear.
+I needed a holiday and perhaps it was this that made me ignore the UK Embassy’s warning about terrorist activity in the Southern Philippines.

-I closed my front door behind him, suitcase in tow, and as I was about to walk away I heard an incredulous voice nearby.
-It was my very own sentry, Fear, telling me, “But the plane might crash——”
+I closed my front door behind me, suitcase in tow, and as I walked away I heard a shadowy voice within me cautioning: “But the plane might crash…”

-A mantra came to me, which I recited in my mind: “Fear, I am no longer yours.”
-And as I walked away I glanced over my shoulder, smiling, and noticed that he (or she) was no longer there.
+A mantra came to me: “Fear, I am no longer yours.”
+And I walked away, not even glancing over my shoulder.

 In the Philippines, I arrived at my hotel in Davao.
-Of course, Davao is in the South.
-Fear had warned me about the South, so what could I do but book my holiday in the South?
-I alighted from my taxi and looked around me, to the busy and noisy roads, the smiling Filipino faces, the dazzling sky, to the hotel building, all concrete and proud, and then to the dark shadows that concealed the alleyway across the street, and concealed that other alleyway over there, and I looked to the murky shade under that tree over there, but nowhere could I see Fear standing sentry.
+Of course, Davao was in the South.
+I alighted from my taxi and looked around, to the noisy streets, the smiling Filipino faces, the dazzling sky, to the hotel building, to the dark shadows concealing the alleyway across the street, and to the murky shade under the trees there, but nowhere could I see Fear lurking.

-On the second day, I was sat in a bar in Davao when a teenage boy passed by me as though being carried on a breeze, and when I looked down I found he had left on my table a glossy flyer advertising the Bluejaz Resort in Samal.
-He seemed to have left a leaflet on my table only, as if his message were meant for my eyes alone.
-The flyer promised an island paradise of crystal clear waters, white sands and every hue of beach-side pleasure.
-I looked up and the boy was gone, but standing in the corner of the bar I thought I caught a glimpse of Fear, who then delighted in telling me, “And now they have come for you.”
+On the second day, I was sat in a bar when a teenage boy passed by me as though being carried on a breeze.
+I looked down and saw on my table a glossy flyer advertising the Bluejaz Resort in Samal and promising an island paradise of crystal clear waters and white sands.
+I looked up and the boy was gone, but standing in the shadows I thought I caught a glimpse of Fear, who whispered to me: “And now they have come for you.”

-I pocketed the flyer, whose words then seemed to call to me from my pocket, and I soon found myself stepping up off the Samal ferry and onto a long stone-built jetty which then ushered me onto those white sands.
-I sat at a table in the shade overlooking the beach and a warm breeze caressed my face.
-As I sat there, enjoying its touch, I felt a profound calmness releasing from somewhere inside me and spreading to fill my whole body.
-I became aware of the chatting voices all around me, some near, some distant, some clear, some indistinct—like birdsong in a forest.
-And as I looked along the beach, I caught another glimpse of Fear, who was standing under the shade of a table canopy, and I fleetingly heard him say, “I wonder how they will get to you.”
+I pocketed the flyer and was soon stepping up off the Samal ferry and onto a long stone-built jetty which ushered me onto those white sands.
+I sat at a table in the shade overlooking the beach and a warm breeze caressed my face which seemed to connect with a profound calmness buried within me.
+There were happy, chatting voices all around, like birdsong in a forest.
+I looked along the beach and thought I heard a whisper coming from the shade of a table canopy: “I wonder how they will get to you.”

-I noticed a group of Filipino friends playing volleyball on the white sands and as I watched them, one of the men looked over and, as he saw me watching him, he froze momentarily, as though recalling a long-lost memory.
+There was a group of Filipino friends playing volleyball on the white sands and one of the men looked over and, as he saw me watching him, he froze momentarily, as though recalling a long-lost memory.
 Then the moment passed and he resumed his play.
 I watched him jumping for the ball and—I guess he could not help himself either—he kept glancing back at me.
 He was in his late twenties, of athletic build and perhaps slightly taller than the average Filipino.
-He wore a white sun visor and sun glasses but this did not in any way disguise his focus on me, as though there were some fundamental force passing between us and it did not need mere vision to guide it.
-He struck the ball again and as his friends cheered, he glanced back at me as a child might seek the approval of a parent—Look what I did; are you proud of me?
+He wore a white sun visor and sun glasses but this did not in any way disguise his focus on me, as though there were some fundamental force passing between us which did not need mere vision to guide it.
+He struck the ball again and as his friends cheered, he glanced back at me as a child might to its parent—Look what I did; are you proud of me?

 It was then that I heard it for the first time.
-As the man then looked away from me, I heard a distant whimper carried on the breeze, as though coming from somewhere nearby, though I could not tell where.
+As the man then looked away from me I heard a distant whimper carried on the breeze, as though coming from somewhere nearby, though I could not tell where.
 There was something about the quality of this whimper that made me wonder, for one moment, whether the beach might be haunted.
-I could still hear the group of friends playing volleyball and also the sound of those other chatting voices.
-But the quality of that whimper had seemed different from all the other sounds, for it seemed that I had heard the sound inside my own head, rather than it travelling to me from outside.
+I could still hear the group of friends playing volleyball and those other chatting voices.
+But the quality of that whimper seemed different from these other sounds, for it seemed I had heard the sound inside my own head, rather than it travelling to me from outside.
 And yet it was not like the memory of a sound; it was much more vivid than a memory.
-It seemed to me that I had heard the sound through some extra sense that had suddenly switched on within me, some extra channel that had momentarily opened up to allow me to hear that sound.
-For some reason I then realized—with absolute certainty—that I had just experienced telepathy.
-There seemed no other explanation; the experience had been fleeting but vivid, and was like nothing else I had ever known.
+It seemed I heard the sound through some extra channel that had momentarily opened up within my head; the experience was fleeting but vivid and was like nothing else I had ever known and I realized—with absolute certainty—that I had just experienced telepathy.

-I watched the game and thought no more about it—for what else could I have done—shouted out to everyone nearby that I had just experienced telepathy?
-No, this was one of those one-off miraculous experiences that we each might sometimes have in life but which must remain our own private experience, for we can only communicate common experiences to other people, and this experience was far from common.
-So, I said nothing, kept it to myself and continued watching the game.
+I watched the game and thought no more about it—for what else could I have done: shouted out to everyone nearby that I just experienced telepathy?
+No, this was one of those one-off miraculous experiences we each might sometimes have in life but which must remain our own private experience, for we can only communicate common experiences to other people, and this experience was far from common.
+So, I said nothing and continued watching the game.

-Later, I was waiting at the bar when I noticed that the sound of the volleyball game had ceased.
-I looked round and found the Filipino man standing beside me.
+Later, I was waiting at the bar when I noticed the sound of the volleyball game had ceased.
+I looked round and the Filipino man was standing beside me.
 He smiled and asked:

-Over his shoulder, I noticed that Fear was stood nearby, glancing at me but this time saying nothing; he just watched me, as though words were no longer needed.
+In the shadows behind him I felt that Fear was stood, glancing at me but this time saying nothing; he just watched me, as though words were no longer needed.

 “English,” I said.

-His face relaxed and then seemed to immediately glow with excitement, as a child’s does when they think of an impending birthday party, or of Christmas, “Ah, British!—UK.”
+His face relaxed and then seemed to glow with excitement, as a child’s does when they think of an impending birthday, “Ah, British!—U.K.”

 I smiled, “Yes.”

-He glanced down at the seat of the bar stool beside me and I motioned for him to sit there if he wished, which he did.
+He glanced down at the bar stool beside me and I motioned for him to sit there if he wished, which he did.
 I held out my hand and introduced myself.

 “Hello,” he said, “I’m Hass.
-Pleased to meet you.
-I noticed you watching our game.”
+Please to meet you.
+I notice you watching our game.”

-As I held the palm of his hand in mine, I recalled the sound of that telepathic whimper.
-Perhaps I now associated it with him, since I had heard it while watching him.
-But whatever the reason for me recalling it just at that moment, it reinforced in my mind the idea that there truly was something special about that beach, about what I was experiencing there, and perhaps it was this that made me smile so broadly back at Hass, or perhaps it was simply the fact that I found something about his smiling face so captivating.
-As I looked into his dark eyes, it then seemed that something from within those eyes—perhaps some raw emotion that could contain its tender desires no longer—reached down into my heart and grabbed it.
-Ordinarily, this might have made me look away in alarm—so strong was the effect on me—but I kept watching him and smiling, as he did also, for what seemed like half a minute or so, as though we were holding a deep conversation with our eyes alone.
+As I held his hand in mine, I recalled the sound of that telepathic whimper.
+Perhaps I now associated it with him, since I heard it while watching him.
+But whatever the reason for me recalling it at that moment, it reinforced the idea that there was something special about that beach, about what I was experiencing there, and perhaps it was this that made me smile so broadly back at Hass, or perhaps it was simply the fact that something about his smiling face was so captivating.
+As I looked into his dark eyes, it seemed that something from within those eyes reached down into my heart and held it.
+Ordinarily, this might have made me look away in alarm—so strong was the effect on me—but I kept watching him and smiling, as he did also, for what seemed like half a minute, as though we were holding a deep conversation with our eyes alone.

-It seemed that we already knew each other, or perhaps I was deluding myself.
-I seemed to feel this more and more about new people that I met, and perhaps it was true; perhaps I did already know them, for once you have got to know yourself well enough, then perhaps you already know most other people, whether or not you have met them, for there is not that much difference between us.
+It seemed we already knew each other, or perhaps I was deluding myself.
+I seemed to feel this more and more about new people I met, and perhaps it was true; perhaps I did already know them, for once you have come to know yourself well, then perhaps you already know most other people, for there is not that much difference between us.

 “Are you staying here,” I asked.

 “Just for the day.
 I came with my friends.”
-He seemed to glance over towards his friends, who were sat at a table nearby.
-One of the women in the group was watching us, beaming with a smile.
+He glanced towards his friends, who were sat at a table nearby.
+One of the women in the group was watching us, smiling.
 I looked back into Hass’s eyes.
 Of course I knew what his friend was thinking, but I—as we do in this situation—did not refer to “the game” that was afoot.
 I pretended to have no knowledge of it and simply said, “They will miss you.”

 He said, “They will understand.”

-And then I realized, as I was watching his face, that as I has glanced over at his friends, I had seen Fear standing next to their table, as if waiting on them, and this time Fear had seemed to start saying something to me, but all I heard was that mantra in my mind: “Fear, I am no longer yours.”
+Then I realized, as I was watching his face, that as I glanced over at his friends I saw Fear standing at their table, as if waiting on them, and he glanced back at me and whispered something but I was not listening.

 Hass said, “Are you staying long?”

-We started to talk and it soon seemed that a floodgate had lifted and our lives began to empty out onto the table between us.
+We started to talk and our lives began to empty out onto the table between us.
 He told me of his brothers and his mother and his work in Davao, and was eager to hear of my life.

-From a distance, I had noticed his body, the way he had moved while playing volleyball, the shape of his chest and his flat tummy and—yes—the curve of his bum.
-And now that he was sat before me, I found myself—to my surprise—captivated by the shape of his fingers.
-I watched them as he held his glass and then gently gesticulated, using only his fingers, as though demonstrating his innate reserve, his lack of ostentation; and the more gently he expressed himself, the more captivated I became.
-I looked up and watched the shape of his lips as he spoke, the way his mouth moved, and the glimpses that I caught of his tongue as he told me about his unhappy experiences with his ex-boyfriend, an American whom he had fallen in love with.
-I could only half hear his words, as the sight of his mouth seemed to bewitch me—as his eyes had already done, only his mouth seemed to be casting its spell by dancing a sensual symphony—for that was how I was experiencing the sight of his lips; they were somehow entering me and affecting me physically, as only the sound of the most sublime music can do in those moments when I am most receptive—and this symphony was drawing me in to its dance the more I watched it.
-He perhaps noticed my distraction and then broke off and said:
+From a distance, I noticed the shape of his body and the way he moved while playing volleyball.
+And now I was—to my surprise—captivated by the shape of his fingers.
+I watched them as he held his glass and then gently gesticulated, using only his fingers, as though demonstrating his innate reserve; and the more gently he expressed himself, the more captivated I became.
+I watched the shape of his lips as he spoke, the way his mouth moved and the glimpses I caught of his tongue as he told me about his unhappy experiences with his ex-boyfriend, an American whom he had fallen in love with.
+I could only half hear his words, as the sight of his mouth bewitched me—just as his eyes had done, only his mouth cast its spell by dancing a sensual symphony—for that was how I experienced the sight of his lips; they were entering me and affecting me physically, as only the sound of the most sublime music could sometimes do—and this symphony drew me in to its dance as I watched it.
+He perhaps noticed my distraction, then broke off and said:

-As we were speaking, I again recalled the sound of that telepathic whimper.
-Hass continued talking and I kept watching his eyes and I could not help smiling, as he was smiling too, and as I watched him, I was listening, in my mind, to the sound of that whimper, and I found myself trying to picture who might have made the sound.
-I imagined a young boy who was afraid; perhaps he was cowering in the corner of a room, afraid, for perhaps a snake was blocking his path and it was dangerous for him to move but he had no choice; he could not stay there forever and this sound I could hear was his whimpering as he was taking those first few steps towards that danger that he had no choice but to face.
+As we spoke, I again recalled the sound of that telepathic whimper.
+Hass continued talking and I kept watching his eyes and I could not help smiling, as he was smiling too, and as I watched him, I was listening, in my mind, to the sound of that whimper, and I tried to picture who could have made the sound.
+I imagined a young boy who was afraid; perhaps he was cowering in the corner of a room with a snake blocking his path and it was dangerous for him to move but he had no choice; he could not stay there for ever and this sound I could hear was his whimpering as he took those first few steps.

 Hass asked, “Where are you staying?
 Will you be here long?”

-As he asked this, I caught a glimpse of Fear passing by our table, and Fear whispered to me: “He has come for you.
+As he asked this, I caught a glimpse of Fear passing by our table, who whispered to me: “He has come for you.
 He has a knife.”

-We continued talking, but Hass talked less and less, due, probably, to the repressed excitement that I could tell he was struggling to hold in—that slowly rising tide of desire within him—like the excitement of a boy who has been told that he has a special gift waiting for him if only he can keep it secret and not mention it.
-He managed as well as any excited boy could to keep that secret, but I was fully aware of his suppressed joy as we walked across the warm sands towards my room—perhaps I knew his suppressed joy so intimately since I was attempting to conceal the same secret myself.
-We entered the shade of my room and as our eyes met, I again heard that telepathic whimper, and again, though I was hearing it inside my head, it also sounded as though coming from nearby, perhaps just outside the room.
+We continued talking, but Hass talked less and less, due, probably, to the suppressed excitement I could tell he was struggling to contain, like the excitement of a boy who had been told he had a special gift waiting for him if only he could keep it secret.
+He managed as well as any excited boy could, but I was fully aware of the rising tide of desire within him as we walked across the warm sands towards my room—I recognised this so readily since I was attempting to keep the same secret.
+We entered the shade of my room and as our eyes met I again heard that telepathic whimper, and again, though I was hearing it inside my head, it also sounded as though coming from nearby, perhaps just outside the room.

 “Did you hear that?”
 I asked.

 “Hear what?”
-His suppressed excitement now seemed to be making it difficult for him to speak.
+His suppressed excitement was now making it difficult for him to speak.

-Fear seemed to have stepped into the room, for I noticed him standing in the corner, and he said, “It is a trap.
-His friends will be here soon to kidnap you.”
+Fear had stepped into the room, for I glimpsed him standing in the corner, and he whispered, “It’s a trap.
+His friends will be here soon to kidnap you.
+He has a knife.
+He will pull it out soon,” but then I heard no more; I could only see Hass’s face.

-We made a drink and sat at the small table in my room and as we continued talking, there seemed to be something familiar in Hass’s dark eyes, as though—from within his eyes—I could see myself looking back out at me, but myself from somewhere back in my childhood; or perhaps it was Hass’s soul from back within his own childhood—and it seemed like an innocent, romantic, simple child who just wanted to be loved and did not care for any other worldly concerns, perhaps a child who had remained locked within him—as it had done within myself—shut inside since that child had never experienced the deep love that is the birthright of all living things.
+We made a drink and sat at a table and as we continued talking, there seemed to be something familiar in his dark eyes, as though—from within his eyes—I could see myself looking back out at me, but myself from somewhere back in my childhood; or perhaps it was Hass’s soul from back within his own childhood—and it seemed like an innocent, romantic, simple child who just wanted to be loved and had no other worldly concerns.

 “I’ve never been here before,” he told me, meaning the beach resort.